ironbar/aimo/docs/modeling/Iteration_03_prompt_engineering.md

   be easier to validate than others.
 - Answer selection.
 Instead of relying on votes, I might use a model to select the best answer.
 - Maybe rewriting the problem in a more clear way could help sometimes.
 I could create a dataset with rewritten problems and test the accuracy on it.

+Score of 22 when increasing temperature to 0.9, probably luck.

 ## Next steps